 This class is designed to introduce students to the role spirituality and religion play in creating and maintaining culture through such popular venues as motion pictures, television, music, theater, and literature.
-In particular, the impact religious values have on popular cultural expressions will be examined.
-This course can meet the Search for Meaning II or Humanities LAF requirement but not both.
+In particular, the impact religious values have on popular cultural expressions will be examined. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

-Self, Sex & Sin: Human Person in Christian & Contemporary Thought
+Self, Sex and Sin: Human Person in Christian and Contemporary Thought

 We face complex questions about human beings, sexuality, and sin.
 The Bible and Christian thinkers have reflected on these topics, but it often seems like traditional claims disagree with modern views.
-This course explores how the Christian tradition and modern anthropology define self, sex, and sin.
-This course can meet the Search for Meaning II or Humanities LAF requirement but not both.
+This course explores how the Christian tradition and modern anthropology define self, sex, and sin. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)